alexsandroocanha/alexsandroocanha/README.md

     <h2><strong>About me</strong></h2>
 </div>

 Hi!
 My name is `Alexsandro`.
 I'm just a technology enthusiast.
-I love working with `network infrastructure`, servers, and `cloud infrastructure`.
+I love working with `network infrastructure`, servers,  `cloud infrastructure` and `cyber security`.
 I am currently pursuing the `CCNP DC` certification.
 If you'd like to chat or exchange ideas, contact me via email.